i05nagai/memorandum/language/english_speaking.md

     * If the weather hadn't been so bad, we would have gone out
     * If the weather hadn't been so bad, we could have gone out
 * wish
+    * she wished me luck in the exam
     * I wish you all the bset in the future
     * I wish you a happy birthday
     * I saw Mark before the exam and he wished me luck